What Is an MCP App? Architecture, Hosts, and How to Build One (April 2026)

 The architecture has three parts: the MCP server, the host, and the app UI.

-2. The host (ChatGPT, Claude, etc.) pre-loads declared resource bundles into sandboxed iframes when your connector is first registered — not on demand per tool call.
+2. The host (ChatGPT, Claude, etc.) pre-loads declared resource bundles into sandboxed iframes when your MCP App is first registered.
 When the host calls a tool and receives a result, it injects the tool output, display mode (inline, fullscreen, picture-in-picture), and host context into the already-loaded iframe.

 Where MCP Apps Run

-• ChatGPT — OpenAI contributed elements of their original Apps SDK to the MCP App standard and now supports both.
+- ChatGPT — OpenAI contributed elements of their original Apps SDK to the MCP App standard and now supports both.
 ChatGPT renders MCP Apps in inline, picture-in-picture, and fullscreen display modes.
+The ChatGPT App Directory has 300+ published integrations.

-• Goose — Block’s open-source AI agent supports MCP Apps.
+- Goose — Block’s open-source AI agent supports MCP Apps as a reference implementation.

-The MCP App specification is maintained under the Linux Foundation alongside the core Model Context Protocol (MCP).
-It’s the first official MCP extension (SEP-1865), and it reached stable status on January 26, 2026.
+The ext-apps specification is maintained under the Linux Foundation alongside the core MCP spec.
+It’s the first official MCP extension, and it reached stable status on January 26, 2026.
+The SDK (@modelcontextprotocol/ext-apps) is at v1.6.0 with 2,100+ GitHub stars and 29 releases.

 Because the spec is open, any AI host can implement it.
-Apps you build today will work on hosts that ship MCP App support tomorrow — as long as you build against the standard rather than a single host’s proprietary API.
+Apps you build today will work on hosts that ship MCP App support tomorrow, as long as you build against the standard rather than a single host’s proprietary API.
+For a detailed comparison of available frameworks, see How to Choose an MCP App Framework.

 What You Can Build